 - If you're a speed/comfort freak like me, apply for TSA Pre√ and make sure that your Global Entry number is added to your airline profiles.

-- Register for the Smart Travelers Enrollment Program (STEP) .
-This replaces the U.S. embassy registration process which enables U.S. Embassies to contact you in an emergency while you are traveling abroad and/or for the State Dept. to send you Travelers' Alerts.
+- Register for Smart Travelers Enrollment Program (STEP) .
+This replaces the U.S. embassy registration process which enables U.S. Embassies to contact you/your family in an emergency.

 Checking In and Boarding:

 - Avoid lost luggage issues by double checking your luggage tag's final destination before agents take your bag.
 Once your bag disappears on the belt, it's tough to get tags corrected with certainty.
 Also, make sure that high end photo/computer accessories are insured.

 - Delta Gold SkyMiles and United Platinum cards help to get you in the first boarding groups.

 - If electronics are splashed, they can die days after the occurrence from moisture slowly seeping inside.
 If this happens, turn electronics off immediately and try to draw any moisture out with desiccants/rice after landing.

 Hack Pickpockets, Purse Snatchers, Plane Pirates and Baggage Thefts